Applying for Employment Insurance benefits

 What you should know if you work for a relative

-Even if your employer is related to you, you may still qualify for EI coverage, visit the publication If you Work for an Employer Who is Related to You.
+Even if your employer is related to you, you may still qualify for EI coverage, see the publication If you Work for an Employer Who is Related to You.

 Maybe your old EI claim just needs to be reactivated